- Interim Practice Management

 We provide daily operational guidance, along with weekly meetings and monthly AR reviews to keep staff on track with administrative functions, including all aspects of the front office and back office.
 We can assist for a short-term or long-term practice management staffing need.

 Billing Integrity Audits

 One of the many services Legacy Consulting provides is a Billing Integrity Audit.
-There are several layers to this kind of audit and we can provide all or just some of the pieces, depending on our client’s needs.
-These audits can prove useful to assure compliance and ensure your practice is being reimbursed properly for its services.
+There are several layers to this kind of audit and we can provide all or just some of the pieces, depending on each client’s needs.
+These audits can prove useful to assure compliance and ensure timely and accurate reimbursement.

 • Every practice needs and confirmation that they are billing and coding correctly and compliantly– both for clinical reasons and reimbursement reasons.
 Our team can take a selection of charts per payor and per provider and do a thorough audit of each chart to confirm the proper documentation, correct coding, and appropriate billing levels were sent out on each claim.